Team-4D2/Coursework-1/Chapter 1 - Problem Specification/requirements/final_system_requirements.md

   - The system should verify that the response text box is filled with valid data.
   - The system should send an API request to the backend linking the new response to the concern's ID.
   - The system should insert the response text into the database via the database manager.

+# Non-Functional Requirements

+The system should not take more than 3 seconds to load the event dashboard.

+The system should not take more than 3 seconds to complete the upload of a standard text post.

+The system should be able to fetch and display a specific event's details within 3 seconds of the user's request.

+The system will have login information saved, allowing logins to be reused (session persistence).

+API requests should complete within 2-3 seconds under normal load

+Maximum file size of 10MB per image

+Users must be authenticated before creating, modifying, or linking posts/events

+All input data must be sanitized to prevent SQL injection and XSS attacks